mroth/hurricanecamp/README.md

  * Enough food, water, and supplies to last the storm.
 Please see http://nyc.gov or your local city's informational site for safety instructions.

 ### What if I live in an area not affected by Hurricane Irene?
 You're certainly welcome to participate anyhow!
-Although if the weather is nice where you are, you might want to consider going outside.
+Although if the weather is :sunny: where you are, you might want to consider going outside instead.

 ### Who's behind this?
 No one really.
 The idea came from [@jennjenn](http://twitter.com/jennjenn) and [@mroth](http://twitter.com/mroth).